Benno-K/PublicScripts/friedl.md

 |App         |Termux 0.118.2[^2]|
 |Box      |FRITZ!Box 7590|
 |Box OS|FRITZ!OS 8.02|

+I'm also thinking about testing it on Windows 11 using WSL (Windows subsystem for Linux) running Debian Linux (12, bookworm).

 [^2]: Termux opens you the power of the Android operating system, e.g. to run bash-scripts like this tool.
 To use Termux it is **not** required to have a rooted device.
 See [https://termux.dev/](https://termux.dev/)